-As we came into Memorial Day weekend, I had a few things drawing my attention to the real topic of consideration this weekend.
+Memorial Day, Veterans Day and other times of year draw our attention to the topic of the men and women who have served in the military.
+I had a few things drawing my attention to the real topic of consideration this weekend.
 Not sure that I can say a short conversation with my cousin Ross who’s currently stationed in Iraq and looking forward to his trip home for a couple of weeks here soon.
 And it was just a few weeks ago that I had a chance to visit with Charlie, a relative by choice, who recently returned from another tour of duty in Afghanistan.

-Waking up late on Monday was a nice change of pace.
+Waking up late on Monday of a Memorial Day Weekend can be a nice change of pace.
 Flipping through the TV schedule, I saw a “Band of Brothers” marathon was on and haven’t moved much since flipping that on.
 The show gripped me intensely when it first aired and it still does.
 If you don’t know it, rent the DVD box set.
 The personal stories on the front of this and “The Pacific” totally grab me.
 It’s the personal stories that resonate and stick with me.

 My granddad, who died during my childhood, had served in World War II.
 He was lucky enough to get a job as a cook and not be in the midst of the intense battles.
 The images I have of him at this time are totally based on a few photos we have (look how much my grandmom loved him ).
 Those seem to have intermingled with the TV shows and movies of popular culture.